negrinho/deep_architect/README.md

 We left the original search space commented out in the code above for the reader to get a sense of how little code conceptually we need to add to support a nontrivial search space.
-It may be worth to take a minute to think about how would the user go about supporting such a search space using current hyperparameter optimization tools or in an ad-hoc manner.
-For example, if we just wanted to sample a random architecture from this search space, how much code would this entail if we had to encode the search space using existing tools.
+We encourage the reader to think about how to support such a search space using current hyperparameter optimization tools or in an ad-hoc manner.
+For example, using existing tools, how much code would be required to encode the search space and sample a random architecture from it.

 <!-- suggestions on going forward. -->
-There are many aspects of DeepArchitect that we have not showcased here, such as logging, searching, multiple-input multiple-output modules, and so forth.
-This is example is meant to give the reader a taste of how easy is to augment existing examples with architecture search capabilities.
-We point the reader to the example for a more concrete details on how a typical example using the framework looks like.
-This example still uses a single process (i.e., both the searcher and the evaluators), which should be a reasonable computational setting to start using DeepArchitect.

-There are a few important aspects of the framework that are not represented but that are useful for the reader to eventually get acquainted with them.
+We have not yet discussed some important aspects of DeepArchitect.
-For example, more sophisticated searchers are useful to explore the search space in a more purposeful and sample efficient manner, and the logging functionality is useful to keep a record of the performance of different architectures.
+For example, more complex searchers are able to explore the search space in a more purposeful and sample efficient manner, and the logging functionality is useful to keep a record of the performance of different architectures.
 These and other aspects are better covered in existing tutorials.